redballoonio/video-plugin/readme.txt

 `gallery_options="" (default: empty)`

 Only used when the type is set to gallery.
 Adds different carousel control options:
-* "arrows" : adds arrows that sit ontop of the video.
+* "arrows" : adds arrows that sit on top of the video.
-* "thumbnails" : adds a row of thumnail images below that can be used to select a different video.
+* "thumbnails" : adds a row of thumbnail images below that can be used to select a different video.
 * "indicators" : indicator buttons underneath the video.